 The Camino de Santiago known in English as the Way of Saint James among other names is a network of pilgrims' ways or pilgrimages leading to the shrine of the apostle Saint James the Great in the cathedral of Santiago de Compostela in Galicia in northwestern Spain, where tradition has it that the remains of the saint are buried.
 Many follow its routes as a form of spiritual path or retreat for their spiritual growth.
 It is also popular with hiking and cycling enthusiasts and organized tour groups.

 The following year he wrote The Alchemist, an allegorical novel that tells the story of a young Andalusian shepherd named Santiago in his journey to Egypt, after having a recurring dream of finding treasure there.
 The first edition of The Alchemist sold only 900 copies and the publishing house decided not to reprint.
-So, to make his dream of literary success happen, Coelho decided to knock on doors.
+Instead of waiting, he decided to knock on doors and make his dream of literary success happen.

-Coelho’s call to action is certainly a strategy many people use to navigate the chaos, but for retired paratrooper Arthur Boorman, waiting for 15 years was easier then moving forward.
+For retired paratrooper Arthur Boorman, however, waiting 15 years was easier then moving forward.
 Boorman served as a paratrooper and sustained injuries that left him unable to walk without the aid of crutches or canes.
 For 15 years physicians told him that he would never walk unassisted.
-His fear of taking action molded him into someone he could no longer recognize as he was depressed, sad, and overweight.
+His fear of taking action molded him into someone he could no longer recognize as he was depressed, sad, and obese.